kwatcharasupat/bandit/README.md

-# bandit
+# BandIt: Cinematic Audio Source Separation

-BandIt: Cinematic Audio Source Separation
+Coming Soon :) -- code cleaning in progress (y'all know how it is making research code presentable)